Salesforce

 Additional battery and battery charger facts

-- Battery charging on stationary (air and liquid-cooled) is by built in Automatic Float Charger.
+• Battery charging on home standby generators is accomplished with a built‑in Automatic Float Charger.
 This type of charger will safely charge the battery to full charge, then reduce the charge rate to the minimal amount of power needed to keep the battery charged and support the power needed for the engine control board (will not overcharge the battery).
-To learn more about the charging system, see Understanding the Home Standby Generators Charging System.

 Common questions